Swathi97054/QR-Code/README.md

 Library Used
 qrcode,IPython

 To install required external modules
 Run pip install qrcode

 How to run the script
-Provide your desired URL in the script
+Provide your desired URL in the script and
 Execute python3 QR_code_generator.py